kaievns/nikolay.rocks/pages/Mighty Hacks/2015-08-12-not-your-daddys-link-highlight.md

 dramatically.
 And, in this environment, it is just a crime to keep adding `text-decoration` to `a:hover` styles.
 We can do so much better!

+__NOTE__: As per usual, all the code I post in here is mostly runs on `webkit`, you will need to put it through a proper [css autoprefixer](https://github.com/postcss/autoprefixer) in order to make it work on most of the browsers.

 ## The Basic Principle

 The basic principle of all the examples I'll post here is to generate an